manukautech/XMRemoteMonitor/README.md

 - Motion Detection in daylight field tests gets a lot of false positives from trees and plants moving in the wind as well as light level changes as clouds move across the sun
 - Can smart phone cameras work with infra red lighting?
 Early testing suggests yes but with a question mark over sensitivity.
 - Is infra red lighting the best human intruder management security strategy?
 Visible light flash may be better.
 - Care with privacy issues when using as a security camera.
-For our scenarios a good starting point is to only use in private spaces - avoiding any visibility of public and semi-public spaces.
+For our scenarios a starting point is to only use in private spaces at times where there should be no-one there.
+Avoid any visibility of public and semi-public spaces.
+Check and review your territory privacy laws and regulations.

 Why not simply go to a shop and buy security cameras?
 How does this app compete?
 - Big advantages for customisation and adapting to special needs in having a system that is all our code, especially control of our own server.